- Ph.D., University of Amsterdam

 - B.A., National Taiwan University

 Professor Tse-Chun LIN received his Bachelor degree in Economics from National Taiwan University and MBA degree from National Chengchi University.
 He graduated with an M.Phil. in Economics from Tinbergen Institute in 2006.
-In 2009, he graduated from the Ph.D. program at University of Amsterdam, and joined The University of Hong Kong as Assistant Professor at Faculty of Business and Economics.
+In 2009, he graduated from the Ph.D. program at University of Amsterdam, and joined The University of Hong Kong as Assistant Professor at HKU Business School.
 He was promoted to Associate Professor with tenure in 2015 and to Professor in 2018.

 Professor Tse-Chun Lin has been publishing his research in leading academic journals such as American Economic Review, Journal of Financial Economics, Review of Financial Studies, Journal of Accounting and Economics Management Science, Journal of Financial and Quantitative Analysis, Review of Finance, etc. His research has also been featured in The Economist, WSJ, Bloomberg, and Investopedia etc.

 - Behavioral Finance